 It doesn’t matter if you’re shopping for your first dashboard or you’re ready to upgrade an underperforming tool.
-Any social media dashboard you use should have these nine essential features.
+Any social media dashboards you use should have these nine essential features.

 What if you’re handling several companies’ social media campaigns for your agency?
 You need a dashboard that allows each user to manage multiple brands.
 Naturally, you want team members to be able to access the right profiles without having to pay for each additional brand.